Retire by stateFigures verified May 31, 2026

 Is Mississippi a hard place to insure a coastal home?

-Coastal property faces real hurricane risk, and the state Insurance Department urges homeowners to inventory their property and prepare in advance.
-Wind and storm coverage can add meaningfully to the cost of a coastal home, so it is worth getting quotes before buying.
+Coastal property carries real hurricane risk, and the state Insurance Department tells homeowners to inventory what they own and prepare early.
+Wind and storm coverage can add a lot to the cost of a coastal home, so get quotes before you buy.

 Mississippi Insurance Department